Tani-Gangrade/HindiTales/README.md

 ## 📖 Overview

-It is an end-to-end multilingual Generative AI project focused on fine-tuning a LLM model for **Hindi children's story generation**.
+It is an end-to-end multilingual Generative AI project focused on fine-tuning a LLM model for **children's story generation in hindi**.

 The project demonstrates a complete LLM adaptation pipeline: